 - Programs that continue to meet community needs or further the mission of the Library may be offered on a recurring basis.
 However, the Library has limited time, resources, funds, and personnel to support programs.
 Proposals and requests for programs which do not fit the Library’s needs and schedule may be refused by program coordinators.

-- The Library follows a quarterly program planning cycle.
-Programs are planned and promoted three to five months in advance based on our quarterly cycle: Winter (December, January, February), Spring (March, April, May), Summer (June, July, August) and Fall (September, October, November).
+- The Library follows a tri-annual program planning cycle.
+Programs are planned and promoted three to five months in advance.

 - Appropriate effort will be made to provide programs as advertised.
 The Library reserves the right to cancel any program where unavoidable conflicts arise.